PROGRESS

 Top dam

 The Top Dam is an old municipal dam which was leased by Connor’s father many years ago.
 The watercourse has dried up a lot over the years, so it has become much shallower, and aliens extend around it and march up Corridor One.
 It is, however an important place for local wildlife, which visit the dam to drink.
 It is a key area for restoration as there are a number of mature trees here and some interesting understorey species.
-A key aim is to clear the Mauritius Thorn creeper that could kill the trees, and start work on understorey invaders such as the ginger lilies.
-You can see the edge of the bamboo forest to the right.
+A key aim was to clear the Mauritius Thorn creeper kills trees, and start work on understorey invaders such as the ginger lilies.
+You can see the edge of the bamboo forest to the right, which is far more ragged in 2024.

 • Area size: 5, 834 square metres